riaancornelius/Flux/README.md

 * As this is a pet project, time will be extremely constrained.
 * Must use JIRA as a issue tracker as the team has experience with JIRA and atlassian provides open source licenses.
-* Must have a service layer allowing us to communicate with JIRA (and probably other API's)
+* Must have a service layer allowing us to communicate with JIRA (and probably other API's).
 * Mobile app will be developed on Android as the whole team is familiar with it and owns Android phones.
 * The system needs to run on cheap hardware as each project/physical board will likely run it's own system and we have a small budget.

 ## Architecture Style and Refinements

-The system will use a *shared repository* architecture since it will use JIRA as a data store.
+The system will use a *shared repository* architecture as all components will use JIRA as a data store.

 The individual component systems will also use a *layered* and *tiered* architecture to aid in maintainability of the system and allow users to host different components of the system on different hardware.